MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/how-to/search-response.md

     }
 ```

 Because the tag's `displayName` field contains ##TextRecognition, do not use it as a category title in the UX.
 That goes for any display name that starts with ##.
-Instead, use the action's display name.

 Each [TextRegion](../reference/response-objects.md#textregion) object specifies its bounding box and the lines of text found within the bounding box.
 The [TextLine](../reference/response-objects.md#textline) object contains a line of text from the image, the line's bounding box, each word in the line, and each words bounding box.